Finland's relations and development cooperation in Mozambique

 Finland also supports economic and social development in Mozambique by providing funding for UN organisations and international development finance institutions.
 In addition, Finland provides needs-based humanitarian assistance especially via humanitarian organisations of the UN and Finnish civil society organisations.

 Several Finnish civil society organisations support the development in Mozambican society in collaboration with the country’s civil society actors.
-At present, Finnish organisations support for Mozambique focuses on education, an enabling environment and questions related to working life.
+Currently, the support of Finnish organisations in Mozambique focuses in particular on education, sexual and reproductive health of young people, youth participation, environmental rights and labour issues.

 Team Finland cooperation